ardraprajan/Quadrature-Down-Converter/README.md

 This project successfully demonstrates the working of a Quadrature Down Converter using analog circuit design.
 The quadrature oscillator generated two signals with an approximate 90° phase difference, while the mixer and low-pass filter stages performed frequency downconversion and IF extraction.
 Both simulation and hardware results validated the expected operation of the system.

-## License

-This project is intended for academic and educational purposes.